Ensure utilities are set up on time.

 Your introduction letter as a new property manager is crucial.
 It sets the tone for tenant relationships, builds trust, and answers key questions upfront.
 Here's what to include:

 Keep the tone professional yet approachable, and focus on clear communication.
 Use simple language, short paragraphs, and a clean layout to make your letter easy to read.
-This proactive approach helps tenants feel supported and sets the foundation for a positive relationship.
+This proactive approach helps tenants feel supported and sets the foundation for a positive relationships.

 A well-structured letter sets the tone for clear communication.
 Here's what you need to include to make your letter professional and effective.